 State agencies will enter into an interagency agreement with DAS to conduct personnel investigations on their behalf.
 CHRO will meet with the agency to discuss the scope and details of investigation services.
 CHRO may conduct investigations on behalf of state agencies for the following reasons:

 An actual or perceived conflict of interest exists for the agency HR department.

-When it is determined that CHRO will conduct an investigation of an unclassified “executive” service employee.
+When it is determined that CHRO will conduct an investigation of an unclassified service employee.

 When the investigation involves an agency human resources employee.